Kim Graham

 Martin Ervin

-Marty started training with Columbia Dance in 2005 and was a performing member of Columbia Dance Academy from 2006-2008.
+Marty Ervin started training with Columbia Dance in 2005 and was a performing member of Columbia Dance Academy from 2006-2008.
 He attended Young Americans College of Performing Arts.
 Marty has toured with the Young Americans performing company throughout the United States and Japan.
-He returned to Vancouver looking forward to sharing his knowledge and passion for dance with our community.
-Marty is currently teaching at a number of studios in Vancouver and Portland and he is an assistant coach at Hockinson High School.
+He returned to Vancouver looking forward to sharing his knowledge and passion for dance with the community.
+Marty is currently teaching at a number of studios in Vancouver and Portland.
+He has had multiple performing companies, as well as competitive teams, and is looking forward to continuing to branch out and teach more people in the community.
+He has been teaching at EDA for 13 years.